 Sure, we inhabit a cruel and jumbled Renaissance-inspired satire of the lives we led on Earth, but that doesn’t stop us getting together every year to remove the red hot needles from our eyes, put our Windows 8 development machines on standby, and talk about our craft.

 Big shout out to the newbies from Ultraleap.
-You may be wondering what you’re doing in Hell, still breathing, still asking how a simple acquisition can produce a result like this.
+You may be wondering what you’re doing in Hell, still breathing, and asking yourselves how such a simple acquisition can produce a result like this.
 Treat me as your guide to what I like to call our Music Tribe.
 Talk about Ultraleaping out of the fucking frying pan.

 Have fun with Times New Roman.